 - Talk to voters in your area about whether they think more polling locations are needed, and advocate with your Secretary of State or county officials to add more polling locations.
 Offer to work with them to find adequate locations. - In many counties, institutions that host polling locations are compensated for the use of their space. - In some cases, faith institutions serving as polling locations can help to build cohesion and trust between the house of worship and its neighborhood.
 In other cases, such as in Florida during the 2016 election, institutions such as mosques and Islamic Centers have faced threats and harassment when they offered their space in this manner. - As the Evangelical Lutheran Church in America guide describes, if your house of worship has a school attached you must ensure that there are security measures in place to separate where the children are from where people will be voting. - The ELCA guide also notes that you should ensure that your organization's insurance carrier is aware of and okay with your building being used as a polling location. - The federal court decision in Otero v.
 State Election Board established that houses of worship can serve the purely secular purpose of providing a place for individuals to vote.
-To ensure that houses of worship are not going beyond that purpose, they should avoid activities such as: - o Distributing religious literature to people standing in line. - Placing voting booths where voters are facing distinct religious symbolism such as an altar or a sacramental item. - Displaying anything that could be construed as partisan in nature. - Here are some of the basic steps for ensuring whether a location is able to serve as a polling place (You can find more information in the A More Perfect Union guide): - Step 1- Ensure your space is fully ADA-compliant - Step 2 Check to see if your county needs additional polling places/vote centers - o Step 3 Check with board and staff to confirm requirements can be met - Step 4 Consult the Secure Community Network with any security concerns
+To ensure that houses of worship are not going beyond that purpose, they should avoid activities such as: - Distributing religious literature to people standing in line. - Placing voting booths where voters are facing distinct religious symbolism such as an altar or a sacramental item. - Displaying anything that could be construed as partisan in nature. - Here are some of the basic steps for ensuring whether a location is able to serve as a polling place (You can find more information in the A More Perfect Union guide): - Step 1: Ensure your space is fully ADA-compliant - Step 2: Contact your county and offer your space as a polling place/vote center - Step 3: Check with board and staff to confirm requirements can be met - Step 4: Consult the Secure Community Network with any security concerns - Step 5: Check for scheduled conflict

-- High priority states and counties will be updated regularly; sign up to receive Faith in Elections Playbook updates.

-- Secure Communities Network's security guide

-- National Council of State

-Legislatures polling location

-quide

-- Engage Guide on How Mosques

-Can Serve as Polling Locations

-- PDF checklist: A More Perfect

-Union guide

-- The Americans with Disabilities

-Act Accessibility checklist

-- Church Law Center's Guide for Churches Serving as Polling Locations

-- o Sample Vote Center Requirements from Los Angeles County

-- o Sample Polling Location Guide from Berks County, Pennsylvania

-- o ELCA Polling Location Guide for Churches

-- o Andrew Goodman Foundation and Campus Vote Project
+- High priority states and counties will be updated regularly; sign up to receive Faith in Elections Playbook updates. - o Secure Communities Network's security guide - o National Council of State Legislatures polling location guide - o Emgage Guide on How Mosques Can Serve as Polling Locations - o PDF checklist: A More Perfect Union guide - The Americans with Disabilities Act Accessibility checklist - Church Law Center's Guide for Churches Serving as Polling Locations - Sample Vote Center Requirements from Los Angeles County - Sample Polling Location Guide from Berks County, Pennsylvania - ELCA Polling Location Guide for Churches - Andrew Goodman Foundation and Campus Vote Project